LeonAquitaine/AquitaineStudioPresets/readme.md

 | Poster Series     | High-impact promotional poster styles for character showcases. |
 | Stylized Series   | Distinctive color treatments for artistic expression. |
 | Vibrant Series    | Bold, saturated colors that enhance darker skin tones. |

+## Acknowledgements

+Some presets have been enhanced using Look-Up Tables (LUTs) from other ReShade preset collections.
+We extend our sincere appreciation to the original creators:

+- Okami (MultiLut_Yomi.png)
+- Nael (lut_Nael.png)
+- ipsusu (MultiLut_Ipsusu.png)
+- Witch's Presets
+- GShade

+For detailed information about preset inspirations and references, please see the [references.md](references.md) file.